Definition:

 A HAZOP determines that a reactor is at risk from over pressurization from various scenarios.
 A LOPA determines that an independent high-pressure trip is required for the reactor system.
 The LOPA then examines the protection layers present and decides that a SIF is needed and its target SIL is SIL 2.

-See also: HAZOP, H&RA, semi quantitative, IPL
+See Also: HAZOP, H&RA, semi quantitative, IPL, target SIL

 Cited Source: